Sulfates In Shampoos Explained: Shampoo Friend or Foe?

 - Non-ionic – positively charged when ionized

-- Cationic – molecule is not charged, unionizable
+- Cationic – molecule has no charge, unionizable

 - Amphoteric – both positively and negatively charged when ionized